 Curriculum — The Estuary Guide

-We offer teacher guides that can be downloaded for three grade levels: K-3 (Level 1), 4-8 (Level 2), and high school (Level 3).
+We offer teacher guides that can be downloaded for three grade levels: K – 3 (Level 1), 4 – 8 (Level 2), and high school (Level 3).
 They are intended to complement a visit to Padilla Bay but are also adaptable to other locations, especially the Pacific Northwest.
-Download here:
+You can download these guides here:

 Great online resources for teaching about estuaries